Section detail

-- The WCB has the authority to determine the necessity, appropriateness, and sufficiency of medical aid provided to injured workers including medications.
-WCB will ensure that injured workers receive appropriate medications that are required to effectively treat, or facilitate recovery from, an accepted work injury or disease.
+- The WCB has the authority to determine the necessity, appropriateness, and sufficiency of medical aid provided to workers including medications.
+WCB will ensure that workers receive appropriate medications that are required to effectively treat, or facilitate recovery from, an accepted work injury or disease.

 - To be reimbursed for medications, a worker must submit copies of receipts to the WCB.
 The WCB may also authorize a pharmacy or licensed producer/seller to direct bill the WCB.